suparna-khamaru/applitools_hackathon_submission/README.md

   Consists of all the expected common strings used in test framework across modern & traditional tests

 - #### Common Driver Functions
-  Consists of all the commonly used selenium web driver command calls with webpage identifiers
+  Consists of all the commonly used selenium web driver command calls with webpage identifiers used in modern & traditional tests

 ### 4. Set up

 Consists of

 - Browser configurations
-- Open Eyes
+- Check
-- Check by Region
+	- by Region
-- Check Full Window
+	- Full Window
 - Test Report Generator